About Me (Barbara Weibel)

 The central square comes to life with vendors and artisans every Sunday

-The Old City is one of Chiang Mai’s biggest attractions.
+The Old City is one of the most popular attractions in Chiang Mai, Thailand.
 Built over 700 years ago, it was once an entirely walled square surrounded by a moat.
 Some of the original city walls still remain – particularly the great brick bastions at the four corners – as does the moat which, rather than repelling raiders, is now an inviting green swath with illuminated spraying fountains.
 In the middle of each of the four sides of the Old City are the original gates to the city.
 The main gate, Thapae on the eastern side and facing the river Ping, has been rebuilt complete with a stretch of wall to give people an idea of what the walls were once like.

-By night the crowd are enormous, but well-behaved
+By night the crowd at Chiang Mai market is enormous, but well-behaved

 The entrance to Thapae gate, located only a block from our hotel, was our starting point.
 We blessed our good fortune at having arrived on a Sunday, since this is the day each week when artisans arrive from all over the province to display their wares at the craft market that takes over the entire length of Rajdamnern Road from 3 PM to 11 PM.
 Rajdamnern Road, which runs directly through the center of the Old City for more than a mile, is turned into a pedestrian mall on the evening of the market.